 Marcus found that even though he was making good progress on his own, investing in a course with the community aspect was a good move for him.

 “Even though it’s good to learn from your own mistakes, it’s more efficient to learn from others mistakes.
 You can learn from reading articles and practicing but if you can find a good course it will speed up your development by learning from people who have already been where you are now” Marcus said.

 Or you could post your designs on websites like Dribbble or the Design Critique Subreddit and specifically ask for the areas which they think you need to work on.
 Chances are, the designers who respond will have been where you are now and will be able to instantly identify the areas you should research to improve.

 Learning design is the same as learning anything.
 If you put in the time and tweak your practice sessions to focus on the parts you’re struggling with, you will improve at a faster rate than someone who simply goes through the motions.

 Marcus is a great example of someone who has used the method of deliberate practice to drastically improve his design skills.
 You can see the progress he’s made in just a few short years here.

-“Don’t worry about not having any talent or not being a natural.
+As he states, “Don’t worry about not having any talent or not being a natural.
 I was as bad as they come.
 But if you have a love for the craft and a willingness to learn you can improve massively as time progresses.
 Some people have said to me that I’m very talented but it’s not really talent, it’s just hard work and perseverance.”

 About Marcus Handa